jsdw/git-backup/README.md

 GitHub also has a notion of a *Personal Access Token*.

 Navigate to *Settings -> Developer Settings -> Personal Access Tokens -> Generate new token*.

-You'll need to tick the `repo` scope.
+For standard repositories you'll need to tick the `repo` scope.
+If you want to backup all of your gists, you'll also need the `gist` scope (otherwise only public gists will be backed up).

 ## Bitbucket